Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 provided charms are intended to cover most common uses of charms, but could never encompass all that an Exalt *could* do.

-Charms and Custom Charms do not have any sort of "niche protection" from each other.
+Charms and Custom Charms do not have any sort of “niche protection” from each other.
 Do not be afraid to create Custom Charms that have similar effects.

-Making custom charms can be a bit difficult, so let's run through an example.
+Making custom charms can be a bit difficult, so let’s run through an example.

 ##### Example: Searing Sunfire Interdiction